antoniofractuous/MEAN-stack-angular/README.md

 `vi index.html`

-We paste the following code into it:
+We input or paste the following code into it:

 ![index.html](./images/books-public-html.png)

 ![index.html](./images/books-public-html2.png)

+**NOTE**: The identation of the code does not have to be indented as it appears on the picture.
+The identation can be way simpler and more practical.
+However, my `vi` text-editor formatted it that way when I pasted it.
+(I also tried it with `vim` but it formatted it the same way)

-Then we change the directory back to 'Books'.
+Then we change the directory back to 'Books':

 `cd ..`